 Los Angeles Medical Malpractice Attorney

-If you or a loved one has suffered an injury due to medical negligence, it’s essential to contact an attorney as soon as possible.
+If you or a loved one has suffered an injury due to medical negligence, it’s essential to contact a medical malpractice lawyer as soon as possible.
 If you believe you have a legal claim, there is evidence that needs to be recovered and timelines that need to be met in order to file a lawsuit successfully.
 The medical and legal community knows Dr. Bruce Fagel as a fierce adversary who is never afraid to go to trial.
-If you or a loved one has been the victim of a catastrophic, life-changing injury resulting from medical malpractice, please call a Los Angeles medical malpractice attorney our office today at 800-541-9376 for a free consultation.
+If you or a loved one has been the victim of a catastrophic, life-changing injury resulting from medical malpractice, please call a Los Angeles medical malpractice lawyer at our office today at 800-541-9376 for a free consultation.

 What Makes Dr. Fagel The Right Choice?